Rajon Rondo: 2019–20 season: Second championship

-2020 NBA Finals series win, his first in 12 years and becoming the second player in NBA history, after Clyde Lovellette, to win a championship with both the Boston Celtics and the Lakers, with Rondo being the first to win with Los Angeles as Lovellette won with Minneapolis Lakers.
+2020 NBA Finals series win, his first in 12 years and becoming the second player in NBA history, after Clyde Lovellette, to win a championship with both the Boston Celtics and the Lakers, with Rondo being the first to win with Los Angeles as Lovellette won with the Minneapolis Lakers.
 Rondo's 105 assists in the 2020 NBA playoffs are the most by a bench player in a single postseason since the 1971 playoffs, surpassing Manu Ginóbili's 95 assists in 2014.

 Atlanta Hawks (2020–2021)

 On November 23, 2020, Rondo signed a multi-year deal with the Atlanta Hawks.
 On December 28, 2020, Rondo made his Hawks debut, putting up 12 points and eight assists in a 128–120 win against the Detroit Pistons.

 Los Angeles Clippers (2021)

 On March 25, 2021, Rondo was traded to the Los Angeles Clippers in exchange for Lou Williams, two second-round draft picks and cash considerations.
 On April 4, he made his debut in a 104–86 win over his former team, the Los Angeles Lakers, and recorded two points and three assists in 13 minutes.
 On April 8, he recorded 15 points and nine assists, both season highs, off the bench in a 113–103 win over the Phoenix Suns.

 On August 16, 2021, Rondo was traded, alongside Daniel Oturu, Patrick Beverley and a second-round draft pick to the Memphis Grizzlies in exchange for Eric Bledsoe.
 Twelve days later, he agreed to a buyout and was waived.